mritools/cupyimg/README.md

 image I/O functionality in a separate `cucim.clara` module.

-Nearly all functions in `cupyimg.numpy` and `cupyimg.scipy` have been ported upstream to CuPy where they will be avaialbe in CuPy 9.0 (scheduled for release in late April, 2021).
+Nearly all functions in `cupyimg.numpy` and `cupyimg.scipy` have been ported upstream to CuPy and are now available in CuPy >= 9.0.

 Please migrate to using cuCIM and/or upstream CuPy in the coming weeks as this repository will eventually be archived.